mmollina/MAPpoly/README.md

   - Probability based
 3. VCF files

+The mapping strategy is based on using pairwise recombination fraction estimation as the first source of information to position allelic variants in specific homologs sequentially.
+For situations where pairwise analysis has limited power, the algorithm relies on the multilocus likelihood obtained through a hidden Markov model (HMM).
 The derivation of the HMM used in MAPpoly can be found in [Mollinari and Garcia, 2019](https://doi.org/10.1534/g3.119.400378).
 Recently, we used MAPpoly to build an ultra-dense multilocus integrated genetic map containing ~30k SNPs and characterized the inheritance system in a sweetpotato full-sib family ([Mollinari et al., 2020](https://doi.org/10.1534/g3.119.400620)).
+See the resulting map [here](https://gt4sp-genetic-map.shinyapps.io/bt_map/) and the haplotype composition of all individuals in the full-sib population [here](https://gt4sp-genetic-map.shinyapps.io/offspring_haplotype_BT_population/).

 # Installation